Chance-Ing/Predictive-Threat-Model/README.md

 ## Installation & Usage

-#Ingest and train on a real network telemetry dataset
+Ingest and train on a real network telemetry dataset
-python threat_model.py production_network_telemetry.csv
+// python threat_model.py production_network_telemetry.csv

-#Run without a file to auto-generate and train on a synthetic dataset
+Run without a file to auto-generate and train on a synthetic dataset
-python threat_model.py
+// python threat_model.py

 **Prerequisites:**
 ```bash